 Commissions from Blair Galleries in Santa Fe, New Mexico were among the first that Künstler accepted for artworks not intended for publication, shifting his focus from published illustration to gallery painting.
 Künstler created his first painting to be produced as a limited edition print in 1976, using the research skills that he acquired as an illustrator in Stroud Farm, a lyrical work that drew inspiration from site visits to the wheat fields of Kansas and Nebraska.
 That year, he also produced a satirical cover for the iconic and irreverent humor magazine, MAD, adding his distinctive spin to the popular poster for Jaws under the alias “Mutz.”

-On the advice of long-time friend, James Bama, a successful illustrator who turned to painting western themes, Künstler too began selling his western subjects in galleries.
-Brisk sales of art inspired by the American West and Native Americans of the Northwest Coast attested to their appeal, inspiring him to continue down this path, and long-standing relationships with the Kennedy and Hammer Galleries in New York have been testaments to his success.
+On the advice of long-time friend, James Bama, a successful illustrator who turned to painting Western themes, Künstler too began selling his Western subjects in galleries.
+Brisk sales of art inspired by the American West and Native Americans of the Northwest Coast attested to their appeal, inspiring him to continue down this path.
+Long-standing relationships with the Kennedy and Hammer Galleries in New York have been testaments to his success.
 Always seeking new challenges, Künstler was commissioned by the Rockwell International Corporation to capture the 1981 launch of the Space Shuttle Columbia, providing unexpected viewpoints that would have been difficult to access without the vision of a skilled and creative artist.

 Reimagining the American Civil War